 - Women at age 50—1 in 8 births

 Because of these risk factors, we believe that it is unwarranted to scare a thirty-five-year-old mother into prenatal diagnostic tests (either amniocentesis or chorionic villi sampling).
-Weigh these facts: At age thirty-five your statistical chance of delivering a Down Syndrome baby is 0.25 percent.
+Weigh these facts: At age thirty-five your statistical chance of delivering a Down syndrome baby is 0.25 percent.
 However, the risk of damage to a normal preborn baby during these tests may be around 1 percent.
-At present, the AFP (alpha fetal protein) test is inaccurate for the prenatal diagnosis of Down Syndrome and is a source of much needless worry to pregnant parents.
-Whether or not you have a prenatal diagnostic testing is an individual judgment call between you and your doctor.
+At present, the AFP (alpha fetal protein) test is inaccurate for the prenatal diagnosis of Down syndrome and is a source of much needless worry to pregnant parents.
+Whether or not you have prenatal diagnostic testing is an individual judgment call between you and your doctor.
 But remember, your doctor is legally obligated to offer these tests to any mother thirty-five years of age or older.

 For more information on Down syndrome, visit our website.